Note: This post features my own judgement on the best flag designs. For the proposals that are most popular with the general public, see this post.

 ^ Slightly different colours and proportions go a long way!
 Even though it doesn’t combine as much symbolism as the Dignan design above, it looks simpler and nicer.

 ^ Interesting.
 Unconventional but simple.
 I didn’t like it at first but it stuck in my memory (and not the same way as the Microsoft Paint farting kiwi designs).
 I still don’t know what I think of it, but the memorability compelled me to include it.

 ^ One of the better mergers of Māori and British colours I’ve seen.
 More seamless and united, and less divided and shoehorned.
 This design also has many colour variations but this looks best and has the most meaning.
 However, the equal-sized stripes make it close to a boring tricolour and the compressed southern cross look a bit odd, though these are minor complaints.

 Out of the flags I winnowed for the list, most fall into the pitfalls of “functional but boring” or “interesting but looks like a logo, not a flag”.
-They’re not bad, but disappointingly few have the best-of-the-best “wow!” quality.
+Even though these are my selection of the best (or rather, “least worst”) flags, I probably wouldn’t vote for most of them.
+They’re not all bad, but disappointingly few have the best-of-the-best “wow!” quality that is needed.
 I’m interested to see which ~50 designs the real judging panel will pick out.
 Will they think alike with my assessments?
 We’ll see in August.

 Update: There are only four designs in common between the official long-list and mine – the main Lockwood design, Pikopiko, Modern Hundertwasser and Curly Koru.
-The judges seemed to prefer green, koru, logo-like designs and the Qualmark fern more than me.
+The judges seemed to prefer green, koru, logo-like designs and the Qualmark fern more than me and the general public.